The Influence of Stable Photon Sphere Advent on Orbital Precession in moving towards the Extremality: Methodology

 \section{Methodology}

-In this section, we establish the fundamental definitions and mathematical foundations underpinning this study.
-Prior to examining the specific equations governing individual cases, we first outline the general framework and overarching conditions of the computational spacetime.\\ This study employs a $(1+3)$-dimensional static, spherically symmetric, and axially symmetric spacetime with $\mathbb{Z}_2$ symmetry.
-This symmetric structure ensures that restricting the analysis to the equatorial plane does not compromise the generality of our results.
+We begin by introducing the general spacetime geometry used throughout this work.
+We consider a four-dimensional static and spherically symmetric spacetime.
+Owing to spherical symmetry, the motion can be restricted to the equatorial plane $(\theta=\pi/2)$ without loss of generality.
 In such a spacetime, the most general form of the line element is given by: